 Document databases and graph databases can be consistent or eventually consistent.
 MongoDB provides tunable consistency.
-By default, data is consistent - all writes and reads go to the primary copy of the data.
-As an option, read queries can be issued against secondary copies where data is eventually consistent; the consistency choice is made at the query level.
+By default, data is consistent - all writes and reads access the primary copy of the data.
+As an option, read queries can be issued against secondary copies where data maybe eventually consistent if the write operation has not yet been synchronized with the secondary copy; the consistency choice is made at the query level.